Pavel-research/raml-graph/README.md

 We define goals of the callable graph project as follows:

- * Provide a set of RAML annotations which allows to enhance API description with a metadata which will allow machines to restore information about relationships between resources, operations, different representation of the resources.
+ * Provide a set of RAML annotations which allows to enhance API description with enough of  metadata to allow machines restore information about relationships between resources, operations.
  * Provide a tool which restores representation of the API as a graph of resources and operations on top of them.
  * Provide an example client generator which makes use of this information to generate better clients.